Overview of all game states: hosting, connecting, syncing, and gameplay.

 What Went Well

 The lockstep model turned out to be a simple but effective way to keep both peers fully synchronized, with collision resolution remaining deterministic.
 I initially struggled with how network calls should fit into the main engine loop, but switching the sockets to non-blocking IO made everything click.
-Instead of the game stalling while waiting on send/receive calls, the game can now continue running and simply check for network activity each frame.
+Instead of the game stalling while waiting on send/receive calls, it can now continue running and simply check for network activity each frame.
 That change was small in the context of this project, but in a real-time game it would have a huge impact on responsiveness!

 What I Learned / What I’d Improve